leeboardtools/mimon/UIDesignNotes.md

             - Set from active row?
                 - Here would summarize active account and all its siblings.

-        - Menu options for moving a child account up or down in its sibling list.
+        - Menu actions for moving a child account up or down in its sibling list.

-        - Add option to sort child accounts alphabetically
+            - Not enabled if displayed alphabetically

     - Account Register